RAM4S/Game-of-Tanks/README.md

 # Game-of-Tanks

+Game inspired by Wargamings Word Of Tanks

 Develped by Ramūnas Paplauskas.

-Game created as CodeAcademy Python begginers course end assigment.
+Game created as CodeAcademy Python begginers course end assigment as a proof of concept and a testbed for further tank game development.

 Developed on GODOT game engine ver.
 4.1.2

-To try this game you need to go to https://godotengine.org/download/ and download the game engine.
+To try this game you need to go to https://godotengine.org/download/

+and download the game engine.

 Unzip the files.
 There is no need to install the engine as it is self contained.
 Click the icon to start GODOT.